 Central Monitoring Service Connectivity

-For Datadog to receive monitoring traffic it requires a number of public IP addresses to be allowed (whitelisted) to send this monitoring traffic from your deployment event broker services.
-This whitelist pertains to customer-controlled deployments.
-For Solace-controlled deployments, this connectivity is configured by Solace.
+For Datadog to receive monitoring traffic it requires a number of public IP addresses to be allowed to send this monitoring traffic from your deployed event broker services.
+For Solace-controlled (Public Regions and Dedicated Regions) deployments, this connectivity is configured by Solace.
+For Customer-Controlled Regions, you (or a network administrator in your organization) must enable this connectivity.
+One way enable the traffic flow is to add and maintain the list of IP addresses in your network that send traffic to the central monitoring service.
+To get the list of IP addresses, see Getting the IP Addresses for Monitoring Traffic.